tja688/ThatGameJam/Assets/Scripts/Features/DeathRespawn/FeatureNote.md

   - Usage notes: HUD or analytics counters

 ## 5. Typical Integrations
-- Example: On fall trigger ↙ call `IDeathRespawnSystem.MarkDead(...)` from a hazard controller.
+- Example: On death count change ↙ RunFailReset checks threshold.

 ## 6. Verify Checklist
 1. Add `DeathController` + `RespawnController` to the player and a `KillVolume2D` trigger in the scene.
 2. Enter the kill volume; expect `PlayerDiedEvent` to fire with `Reason=Fall`.
 3. After `respawnDelay`, player teleports and `PlayerRespawnedEvent` fires.
+4. Trigger `RunResetEvent`; expect death count to reset to 0 and `DeathCountChangedEvent` to fire (if count was > 0).

 ## 7. UNVERIFIED (only if needed)
 - None.